nxck2005/nxck2005/README.md

 # Hi there, I'm Nishchal Ravi!

 Welcome to my GitHub profile!
 I'm a sophomore student in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning.
-I'm passionate about programming, systems development, and exploring new technologies.
+I'm passionate about systems development, and low level design.

 ## About Me